sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 Comments that explain what some block of code does are nice; they can tell you something in less time than it would take to follow through the code itself.

-Comments that explain why some block of code exists at all, or does something the way it does, are _invaluable_.
+Comments that explain why some block of code exists at all or does something the way it does, are _invaluable_.
 The "why" is difficult, or sometimes impossible, to track down without seeking out the original author.
 When collaborators are in the same room, this hurts productivity.
-When collaborators are in different timezones, this can be devastating to productivity.
+When collaborators are in different time zones, this can be devastating to productivity.

 For example, this is a not-very-useful comment: